chottosid/Cognitia-Backend/docs/api/notes.md

 }
 ```

-#### Access Control

-- Private notes: Only accessible by the author
-- Public/Shared notes: Accessible by all authenticated users

 ---

 ## **9. Delete a Note**

 ### **DELETE** `/api/notes/:id`

-Deletes a specific note by its ID and its associated file.
+Deletes a specific note by its ID.

 #### Request Structure